developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Java Persistence Hibernate and JPA Fundamentals/Section 04/README.md

 1. We are **not** limited to map **simple** types, we can map our own **types** with `@Embeddable`.

-- TODO How this can be diffent @Embeddable.
+- Reminded that `@Embeddable` value type class whose properties can be embedded into an entity.

 <img src="weCanUseTheEmbeddableObjectsInCollection.PNG" alt="hibernate course" width=" 500"/>